-Will there be a fee for my student to use a district issued device?
+Will there be a cost for my student to participate in mLISD?

-Leander ISD will collect a non-refundable/non-transferable fee for each device (see fee table in the mLISD Parent and Student Handbook).
-The current fee for a district issued device is $70/year.
+Leander ISD will collect a non-refundable/non-transferable security deposit for each device.
+The current security deposit amount for a district issued device is $70/year.
 Cost for students who qualify for free or reduced meals is $35/year.
 This cost will cover a broad range of services, including support, maintenance, and accidental damage.
-If a student violates any of Leander ISD policies or guidelines and the student loses access to the mLISD device, the support fee will not be refunded.

 Does this mean we will be replacing all textbooks with the student laptops?

 No. LISD is currently transitioning to an environment that allows access to a much greater range of educational materials and experiences (both digital and print).
 Instructional materials will continue to be selected through the Instructional Materials Adoption process (IMA).

 Does this mean my student will be required to do all of their work online?

 No. As is the case today within our current Bring Your Own Technology (BYOT) environment, online work will vary by classroom and by campus.
 LISD is leveraging systems such as Google Apps for Education that allow students to work both online and offline.